uamuzibora/uamuzibora.org/contact/index.md

 <p class="lead"><a href="mailto:security@uamuzibora.org">security@uamuzibora.org</a></p>

 If you find a security issue or vulnerability in our software, we'd appreciate it if you'd disclose it to our dev team responsibly.
-Due to our constrained budget, we regret we are unable to offer remuneration for issues disclosed.

 Please use our <a href="/pgp.txt">PGP key</a> for reporting issues by email.
 One our of developers will get back to you within 24 hours.